-The classical formalism, i.e. the Klein-Gordon free field equation and group symmetry study, for dynamical GFT over tensor copies of SU(2) has been investigated in this paper.
+The classical formalism, i.e. the extension of Klein-Gordon field equation and the group symmetry study, for dynamical GFT over tensor copies of SU(2) has been investigated in this paper.
 We find that the GFTs exhibit peculiarities that one could expect when dealing with nonlocal models.
-For translation symmetry, the EMT for the general GFT (without color) proves to be symmetric but not locally conserved for any dimension, save D=1.
-As a matter of fact, for D=1 locality is recovered and, from that, the EMT is covariantly conserved.
-In contrast and astonishingly, the genuine colored GFTs which are nonlocal also possess a covariantly conserved quantity obtained by integrating and summing some EMT components.
+For translation symmetry, the EMT for the general GFT (without colors) proves to be symmetric but not locally conserved for any dimension, save D = 1.
+As a matter of fact, for D = 1 locality is recovered and, from that, the EMT is covariantly conserved.
+In contrast and astonishingly, the genuine colored GFTs which are also nonlocal possess a covariantly conserved quantity obtained by integrating and summing some EMT components.
 This is another feature advocating in favor of these colored theories.
 In all situations (with and without color), the EMT possesses a nonvanishing trace, even though the latter property could be improved but the meaning of the resulting tensor remains unclear.
-It turns out that this nonvanishing trace property is more profound that one may think because of the specific way that group dilatations could be implemented at the GFT level.
-Indeed, dilatation symmetry can been consistently settled in GFT with cost to put an explicit dependence of the class angle $\theta$ coordinate of the SU(2) group variable $g(\theta, \vec{n})$ in the Lagrangian.
+We also discuss a specific way that group dilatations could be implemented at the GFT level.
+Indeed, dilatation symmetry can been consistently settled in GFT with cost to put an explicit dependence of the class angle θ coordinate of the SU(2) group variable $q(\theta, \vec{n})$ in the Lagrangian.
 In any dimension $D \geq 1$ colored or not, this dissipative term explicitly breaks the conservation of the dilatation current.
+Remark that there should be an alternative way to implement dilatation on the sphere according to the work by Okuyama [42] or by using Weyl transformations that we did not consider here.
+Nevertheless, the issue of nonlocality and the current local conservation breaking will be in all cases difficult to circumvent.

-It can be desirable to find some improvement procedures adapted for the non-colored GFTs in order to render the EMTs and other currents covariantly conserved for $D \geq 1$ .
-In the case of noncommutative field theory defined with a Moyal $\star$ -product with its induced nonlocality, improvement procedures have been highlighted to treat the breaking term of the EMT local conservation [31]-[33].
+It can be desirable to find some improvement procedures adapted for the non-colored GFTs in order to render the EMTs and other currents covariantly conserved for $D \ge 1$.
+In the case of noncommutative field theory defined with a Moyal \star -product with its induced nonlocality, improvement procedures have been highlighted to treat the breaking term of the EMT local conservation [37]-[39].
 Nevertheless, these methods were successful due to the specificity of the Moyal field algebra.
 Here, clearly the issue is different and deserves a better understanding.
-Another important field symmetry, that we did not discuss and could be viewed as rotation in the context, would be the one associated with group adjoint transformation $g \to hgh^{-1}$ .
+Another important field symmetry, that we did not discuss and could be viewed as rotation in the context, would be the one associated with group adjoint transformation $g \to hgh^{-1}$.
 There are more infinitesimal vector field generators associated with such transformations and so more involved becomes the computation of the "angular momentum" tensor.
-The fact that the EMTs found here are symmetric is encouraging for the local conservation of the angular momentum tensor.
-Finally, one also should address the consequences of these symmetries at the quantum level.
-Typically, the formalism of Ward-Takahashi identities in GFT [15] could be investigated for the background symmetries unraveled in this work.
+The fact that the EMTs found here are symmetric is encouraging for the local conservation of the angular momentum tensor but only in the color case.
+Finally, new vertices leading to orientable graphs for GFTs have been highlighted recently [46].
+It could be interesting to see if the techniques used in this paper could be also implemented on these models and could lead to other or more regular properties.